ethereum/ethereum-org-website/src/content/eth2/index.md

 Staking is the process of committing your ETH to become a validator for Ethereum.
 A validator runs software that confirms transactions and, when chosen, creates new blocks in the chain.
 To become a full validator you'll need 32 ETH.
 However there will be opportunities to offer a smaller stake by joining staking pools.

 There will be thousands of validators.
-And they will keep the network secure by processing transactions and making sure everyone is using the same data.
+And they will keep the network secure by processing transactions and making sure everyone agrees on the same data.

 Ethereum today is a [proof-of-work blockchain](/en/learn/#proof-of-work-and-mining).
 It relies on miners to keep the network secure and in sync by devoting a great amount of computing power to creating new blocks.
 Proof-of-stake keeps the network secure but replaces energy consumption with a financial commitment.

 ### Shard chains {#shard-chains}

-Shard chains are like parallel blockchain that takes on a portion of the network's processing work.
+Shard chains are like parallel blockchains that sit within Ethereum and take on a portion of the network's processing work.
 They'll turn Ethereum into a super highway of interconnected blockchains.

 Right now, all nodes in the Ethereum network must download, compute, store and read every transaction in the history of Ethereum before processing a new one.
 It's no surprise that Ethereum can only process ~15 transactions per second at the moment.

-In Eth2, nodes will be dispersed across shards.
-They'll only need to download, compute, store, and read every transaction on that particular shard – not the whole network.
-This will speed Ethereum up.
+In Eth2, nodes will be dispersed across a subset of shards.
+They'll only need to download, compute, store, and read every transaction on that subset – not the whole network.
+This will increase Ethereum's capacity.

 With many shards processing transactions in parallel, it's the job of the beacon chain to make sure they're all in sync.